eclab/edisyn/README.md

 * Edisyn now has a Librarian!
 * The Librarian should work with a large number of Edisyn's editors, though has been tested only on about 2/3 of them.
 The ones for which it has not been tested will issue a warning.
 I need help testing them.
 To see the current Librarian status, or to get involved testing, see the [Librarian Page](LIBRARIAN.md).
+* Bug fixes to the Roland JV-880 Editor

 Version 29 has two changes: